github/explore/docs/API.md

 (if applicable) Names of the people and/or organizations who authored the topic (NOT your name).
 For example, `Jordan Walke` is the author of `react`.

 ### display_name
 (required) The topic name that will be displayed on the topic page (ex. `React`).
 Should use proper noun capitalization.
+Emoji are not allowed.

 ### github_url
 (if applicable) URL of the topic's official GitHub organization or repository.
 Must start with `https://github.com/`.